brezam/terraform-provider-azurermext/README.md

 }
 ```

-Whatever IPs the account has that aren't listed are ignored.
-If you add an IP that's already present nothing happens in apply.
+Important considerations:
+- Any IPs not explicitly listed in the configuration are ignored.
+- Adding an IP that already exists will have no effect during the apply phase.
-If you try to remove an IP that's in the state then the API will try to remove that IP.
+However, if you attempt to remove an IP that exists in the current state, the API will be called to remove that IP.
+- Destroying the resource doesn't change anything.
+If you want to remove all managed IPs, simply apply an empty list instead.